hunter-teacher-cert/work-ethics-morganwl/final_project/README.md

 Brunet et al's paper, "Understanding the Origins of Bias in Word Embeddings."

+#### What's Next?

+Given more time, there are a few things I'd love to do with this code:

+- Pull metadata formatting out into top-level corpus-hooks that are linked to the corpus text file.
+This way, new corpora with their own metadata formats can be easily added.
+- Generally improve flow of information and organization of code, possibly reorganizing the way that selects are stored.
+- See if it is possible to pull select articles from the original untokenized Wikimedia corpus and include access to those, possibly using a javascript window.
+- Include links to the untokenized New York Times articles.
+- Use a more standard HTML generation technique, possibly using templates.
+- Calculate some overall statistics and possibly include plots.

 #### References

 - Understanding the Origins of Bias in Word Embeddings.
 Brunet,